 Astellas’ raison d'être is to contribute toward improving the health of people around the world through the provision of innovative and reliable pharmaceutical products.
-Astellas believes that the rights and dignity of people using our products both during and after development are paramount.
-Astellas recognizes that the company has a responsibility to respect human rights of our stakeholders.
+Astellas believes that the rights and dignity of the people using our products both during and after development are paramount.
+Astellas recognizes it has a responsibility to respect human rights of our stakeholders.

-1. Human Rights to Which Astellas Pays Particular Attention
+1. Human Rights to Which Astellas Pays Special Attention

-While Astellas is committed to respecting all human rights, we pay particular attention to the rights on which our business activities can have the greatest impact:
+While Astellas is committed to respecting all human rights, we pay particular attention to the rights on which our business activities can have a significant impact:

-Astellas ensures an uninterrupted supply of high-quality products for our patients around the world.
+Astellas is committed to ensuring an uninterrupted supply of high-quality products for our patients around the world.
 We maintain strict product quality standards and a robust supply chain across the world to ensure the efficacy, safety and supply of our products.
 Our efforts toward patient safety also include implementing appropriate measures against medical errors and drug counterfeiting.

-In recognition that the safety profile of medicines can continue evolving post marketing, we are also dedicated to monitoring the safety of our products continuously throughout their lifecycles.
+In recognition of the fact that the safety profile of products can continue evolving post marketing, we are also dedicated to monitoring the safety of our products continuously throughout their lifecycles, according to applicable laws, regulations and industrial codes, such as the Good Pharmacovigilance Practices (GVP).
 We collect, evaluate, and timely report product safety information to health authorities around the world in compliance with applicable laws and regulations.